-Nurturing passion for medicine - early.
+Nurturing passion for medicine - early

-Anagha Hamsala’s interest in medicine started early.
+Anagha Hamsala’s fascination with medicine blossomed early.

 “When I was four years old, I would make my Dad [play] my patient and I’d make up all these names for diseases,” says Anagha.
 “And I made ‘hospitals’ for my stuffed animals and prescribed ‘treatments’.”